doctest/doctest/doc/markdown/roadmap.md

 ### For 2.1:

-- improve compile times further
-    - based on ideas from https://slides.com/onqtam/faster_builds/
-    - move more inline functions from fwd to impl (like Approx stuff, also the inline string stuff...), also ifdef can_use_op<> & friends
 - Value-Parameterized test cases
 - generators? - look at Catch - and investigate what they are
 - look at property based testing